NIVANorge/Mobius2/docs/mobipydocs/mobipy.md

 sq.bfi = 0.1
 ```

-Series can be accessed by composing the Mobius2 components for the series variable location (if one exists), e.g. the river water dissolved organic carbon could be (depending on how it is declared in the model)
+The time series of a state variable can be accessed by composing the Mobius2 components for the *location* (if one exists), e.g. the river water dissolved organic carbon could be (depending on how it is declared in the model)

 ```python
 app.river.water.oc